svinota/pyroute2/README.rst

-.. warning:: Please read about the coming changes in the packaging: https://github.com/svinota/pyroute2/discussions/786
+.. warning:: Please read about the changes in the packaging: https://github.com/svinota/pyroute2/discussions/786

 Pyroute2
 ========